IlhaanHasssan/tech264-docker-kubernetes/kubernetes.md

 - **Deployments**: Manage and scale sets of pods.
 - **ReplicaSets**: Ensure specified number of pod replicas are running.
 - **Pods**: The smallest deployable units, which encapsulate one or more containers.
+- **Services**: Exposes a set of pods as a network service, allowing internal and external access
+- **ConfigMaps and Secrets**: Store config data and sensitive information respectively, to be used by people
+- **Volumes**: Used to persist data from containers and pods to eliminate potential data loss from destruction of pods

 ### ***What Does It Mean a Pod is "Ephemeral"?***

-- When we say a pod is "ephemeral," it means that the pod's lifespan is temporary and it can be created or destroyed as needed.
+- When we say a pod is "ephemeral," it means that the pod's lifespan is temporary and it can be created or destroyed as needed and re-created on different nodes.
 Pods do not retain data between restarts, making them ideal for running short-lived tasks.

 ## ***How to Mitigate Security Concerns with Containers***